jreeserunyan/phase-0/week-2/design-reflection.md

 ### Which parts of the challenge did you find tedious?
 I liked this challenge, though thinking about potential employers seems slightly impractical, since I don’t have any skills yet. :smiley: But if my pull request workflow works this time, the whole thing will be a success!

+#####Success! :smirk:
+I decided to edit this to celebrate completle success with git (which I was supposed to have understood days ago)!